Update: 2 Men Injured in Oklahoma Oil Field Explosion

 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in oil field accident lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

 Free Case Evaluation: Again, if you are or were an oil field worker who was seriously injured on the job, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+You may be entitled to compensation by filing a lawsuit and we can help.